tammahasya/superstore-sales-and-customer-analysis/README.md

 # Superstore Sales and Customer Analysis

-**Understanding Revenue Trends, Customer Segments, and Top Products for Strategic Business Insights**

-This project explores the Superstore Sales Dataset from [Kaggle](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting), focusing on sales trends, product performance, and customer segmentation.
-By analyzing historical orders, we aim to provide actionable insights for inventory management, marketing campaigns, and customer engagement strategies.
+**A Data-Driven Look at Revenue, Products, and Customer Segments for Smarter Business Decisions**

+Retailers collect mountains of sales data every year — but turning that data into *actionable insights* is where the real value lies.

+In this project, I analyzed the **Superstore Sales Dataset** from [Kaggle](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting) to uncover:

+- How revenue changes over time (and when peak sales occur)
+- Which products and categories drive the most value
+- How customer segments differ in their buying behavior
+- Who the **VIP customers** are, and who is at risk of churn
+- What inventory managers should prepare for seasonal demand spikes

-The analysis leverages multiple tools:
+The analysis combines three perspectives:
-- **SQL (BigQuery):** for data cleaning, aggregation, and metrics
+- **SQL (BigQuery):** Cleaning and aggregating raw transactions into usable metrics
-- **Tableau Public:** for interactive visualizations, regional performance, and dashboards
+- **Tableau Public:** Building interactive dashboards for revenue, product, and regional performance
-- **R (tidyverse):** for customer segmentation, top products per segment, and advanced visualizations
+- **R (tidyverse):** Deep-diving into product trends and customer segmentation

+Together, these tools helped transform messy transactional data into clear business recommendations, like **when to stock up on phones before Black Friday** or **how to retain high-value customers with loyalty programs**.

 ---